 A rider can have a maximum of three falls during a run.
 A third fall will end the run.
 Should a fall occur, the driver will pick up the rider as quickly as possible.
 The rider will not be picked up after a fall that occurs beyond the three quarters point of the second pass.
 The point after which a rider will not be picked up will be clearly marked with a buoy.
-Upon a second wake or ¾ buoy fall, the run is over and the boat will return to the dock.
+Upon a third wake or ¾ buoy fall, the run is over and the boat will return to the starting point.

 Each contestant shall be judged on one complete, individual run.
 That run will be compared against other runs from the same heat and ranked only against those runs.
 There are no predetermined points for any tricks.
 The judging of this routine begins when the rider leaves the dock and ends when:

 b)The rider reaches the maximum number of falls allowed